orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

 ![Default date picker][3]

-You can set the `oxf.xforms.datepicker.two-months` property to true, and the date picker will show two months at a time:
+You can set the `oxf.xforms.datepicker.two-months` property to `true`, and the date picker will show two months at a time:

 ![Date picker with two months displayed at a time][4]